Loading slang details...

 Informal.

 bazaztaha means I messed it up; I screwed it up (Levantine).
+Informal shorthand whose exact tone depends on who is speaking and where it appears.
+It is commonly discussed in Middle East contexts.
 It is best read as middle east slang associated with Middle East.

 "bazaztaha" means I messed it up; I screwed it up (Levantine).
+Informal shorthand whose exact tone depends on who is speaking and where it appears.
+It is commonly discussed in Middle East contexts.
 In Middle East, the nuance may be more specific.

 Casual and context-dependent.